mrsvllmr/de_zoomcamp_2023_project/README.md

-# Data Engineering Zoomcamp 2023 - The harvest
+# Data Engineering Zoomcamp 2023 - (Hopefully) The harvest :blush:

 This repository is an image of my first end-to-end data engineering project at the end of de-zoomcamp 2023. <br>

 **Thank you very much to all who offer this well-structured and very practical and thus equally instructive course free of charge!** :raised_hands: